Diegongfreitas/Blockchain-Auction/README.md

 # Blockchain-Auction
-A project of a car Auction using blockchain network
+A simulation project of a car auction using blockchain network

 Coordination:
  Wilson S. Melo Jr. (wsjunior@inmetro.gov.br)